keithasaurus/koda-validate/README.md

 ### The (More) Basics

-We're are spending a lot of time discussing validating collections, but Koda Validator works just as seamlessly on simple values.
+We're are spending a lot of time discussing validating collections, but Koda Validator works just as well on simple values.

 ```python
 from koda import Err, Ok